OpenRockets/web-dev-error-solutions/errors/nextjs/dealing-with-nextresponse-redirect-in-next-js-middleware-leading-to-infinite-redirect-loops/README.md

+# 🐞 Dealing with `NextResponse.redirect()` in Next.js Middleware leading to infinite redirect loops

 This document addresses a common issue encountered when using `NextResponse.redirect()` within Next.js Middleware:  unintentional infinite redirect loops.
 This happens when the redirect condition isn't properly managed, causing the middleware to repeatedly redirect the request, resulting in a browser error.